CUEDOS/helix_docs/docs/source/simple_examples.rst

 Note: The variable we use as the current time is swarm_telem[self.id].current_time, which is from GPS that is a synchronous source of time for all of the drones.

 To run the experiment, At first, click on Arm icon on Helixio GUI.
 Then, click on Takeoff to fly the dornes.
 Afterwards, click on Start to make the drones go to their prestart positions.
 Then, click on Start again to start the experiment.
 After completeing the experiment, you can click on Land, to land them all.
-The result of using this experiment with Helixio GUI for three drones and prestart positions as [0, 10, -20], [0, 20, -20] and [0, 30, -20] (defined in the JSON file) in software in the loop simulation is shown below:
+The result of using this experiment with Helixio GUI for three drones and assigning travel_time as 40000000 (in microseconds), prestart positions as [0, 10, -20], [0, 20, -20] and [0, 30, -20] (in the JSON file) in software in the loop simulation is shown below:

 .. raw:: html